plecoz/ABM_LLMs/README.md

-# 15-Minute City Agent-Based Model
+# 15-Minute City Agent-Based Model with LLM Integration

 This agent-based model (ABM) simulates urban life within the "15-minute city" concept, where residents can meet their daily needs within a short travel distance from home.
 The simulation is built using the Mesa framework and leverages real-world geographic data from OpenStreetMap.
-It is highly configurable and can be adapted to simulate different cities, starting with Macau and Hong Kong.
+It features **LLM-powered agent decision-making** using GPT models through the Concordia framework for realistic, explainable behavior.

 ## Core Features

-- **Dynamic Agent Behavior**: Simulates resident agents with unique demographic profiles, needs, and daily behaviors.
+- **LLM-Powered Agents**: Resident agents use Large Language Models (GPT-4.1-mini) for intelligent decision-making about where to go and what to do
+- **Simple, Explainable Personas**: Agents have clear demographic profiles (age, household type, economic status) that influence their behavior transparently
-- **Realistic Environment**: Builds the simulation environment from real-world city street networks and Points of Interest (POIs) via OSMnx.
+- **Realistic Environment**: Builds the simulation environment from real-world city street networks and Points of Interest (POIs) via OSMnx
-- **Hierarchical Demographics (Macau)**: Generates agents based on a detailed, hierarchical demographic system: `Parish -> Age Class -> Gender -> Education`.
-- **Employment & Commuting**: Models employment status based on education level (for Macau) and simulates commuting behavior.
+- **Dynamic Path Selection**: LLM agents can choose between multiple routes based on their personality and preferences
-- **Parish/District-Based Simulation**: Can run simulations for an entire city or focus on specific, user-selected parishes (Macau) or districts.
+- **Parish/District-Based Simulation**: Can run simulations for an entire city or focus on specific, user-selected parishes (Macau) or districts
-- **Configurable Scenarios**: Supports different agent need generation models (`random`, `maslow`, etc.) and movement behaviors.
 - **Advanced Visualization**:
-    - Live animation of agent movements on the city map.
+    - Live animation of agent movements on the city map
-    - Color-coded POI categories and parish boundaries.
+    - Color-coded POI categories and parish boundaries
-    - Dynamically adjusting scale bar and a north arrow for geographic context.
+    - Dynamically adjusting scale bar and a north arrow for geographic context
-- **Data Output**: Generates a detailed JSON report of the simulation run and a summary of agent travel metrics.
+- **Data Output**: Generates detailed JSON reports of simulation runs and agent travel metrics
-- **Extensible & Modular**: Designed with a clear project structure to easily add new agent behaviors, cities, or data sources.
+- **Extensible & Modular**: Designed with a clear project structure to easily add new agent behaviors, cities, or data sources

 ---